reinoudk/terraform-provider-toggles/README.md

 Utility toggles for Terraform.
 Experimental so expect breaking changes.

+See the [documentation](https://registry.terraform.io/providers/reinoudk/toggles/latest/docs) for more information about usage.

 ## Build provider

 Run the following command to build the provider